dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

 ---

-Not too long ago, I tried to paint a picture of what a vision for a value-enabled web could look like.
+Not too long ago, I tried to paint a picture of what a [vision for a value-enabled web][vew] could look like.
 Now, only a couple of months later, all this stuff is being built.
 On nostr, and on lightning.
 Orange and purple, a match made in heaven.
 It goes without saying that I'm beyond delighted.
 What a time to be alive!